AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 device under test is about 180uV.
 Of course the pre-gain values of these figures are in nanovolts.
 The limit of this approach will be when the noisy signal you are measuring is much smaller than the noise of the amplifier.
-For correlated signals there are ways of recovering the underlying smaller signal (think of lock-in amplifiers), but for uncorrelated noise you need the best low noise amplifier you are willing to afford or build.
+For correlated signals there are ways of recovering the underlying smaller signal (one type of correlated signal is one that can be tracked by a PLL, so think of lock-in amplifiers; [here](documents/LockInAmplifiers.pdf) is a document about how they work), but for uncorrelated noise you need the best low noise amplifier you are willing to afford or build.

 So long as you have a clean noise signal, with all correlated aspects of the signal accounted for, this will give you